-Students are responsible for arranging full insurance coverage for their exchange abroad.
+Students are responsible for arranging full insurance coverage for their exchange.
 Students should ensure that their insurance coverage is sufficient at the moment of departure and that it covers the entire period of their exchange abroad.
 More information can be obtained from the students’ own insurance company.

-Students are responsible for arranging their own appropriate insurance cover.
-Make sure that you have sufficient cover for the costs of health care insurance abroad, and that your policy includes a repatriation clause in case of serious illness or death, or if the same happens to a family member.
+Students are responsible for arranging their own insurance coverage.
+Make sure that you have sufficient coverage for the costs of health care insurance abroad, and that your policy includes a repatriation clause in case of serious illness or death, or if something similar happens to a family member.

 Some foreign universities (for instance in Canada, the United States and Australia) insist that foreign students coming to study in their countries take out health insurance from the host university.
 If that is so, find out whether you can retain your Dutch insurance policy, while reducing your coverage to the lowest possible premiums while you are away.